jmsfwk/codo/README.md

 ## How to use

 Place your active cursor on the line with the function definition.
-Press the assigned key (default: `Ctrl-Alt-d`) or activate `Coffeedocs: Generate` from the command palette.
+Press the assigned key or activate `Coffeedocs: Generate` from the command palette.

+### Default Keybindings
+- :apple: `cmd-alt-d`
+- :checkered_flag: `ctrl-alt-d`
+- :penguin: `ctrl-alt-shift-d`

 ## Contributions